 Today, the area surrounding this pivotal place in American history forms the Fort Necessity National Battlefield.

-Located in the Laurel Highlands near Ohiopyle State Park, Fort Necessity National Battlefield gives visitors a chance to learn more about the history and impact of this battle and the entire French and Indian War.
+Located in the Laurel Highlands near Ohiopyle State Park and the Quebec Run Wild Area, Fort Necessity National Battlefield gives visitors a chance to learn more about the history and impact of this battle and the entire French and Indian War.

 Once you’ve learned all about the battle, head outside to view the reconstructed Fort Necessity.